-Assistance required during an evacuation should be written down on a card and always carried by the individual with disabilities.
+Assistance required during an evacuation should be written down on a card and carried by the individual with disabilities at all times.
 The card should instruct others on the best ways to assist and the number of persons needed to help.